 As the name implies, the only way to escape an Epiphanic Prison is to have an epiphany.
 The nature of the enlightenment varies.
 Sometimes it's self enlightenment, and understanding and mastering one's own fears lets one escape the Ontological Mystery.
 Sometimes it's understanding of one's surrounding, of why one is trapped, and thus what must be done to escape.

-This often overlaps Lotus-Eater Machine when the prison is made to feel like paradise so you won't want to leave, Psychological Torment Zone and Tailor-Made Prison.
+This often overlaps with Lotus-Eater Machine when the prison is made to feel like paradise so you won't want to leave, Psychological Torment Zone and Tailor-Made Prison.
 Also see: Armor-Piercing Question and Orphean Rescue.

 For a more literal construct, see also City in a Bottle.

 The Animatrix has a story where a professional athlete nearly frees himself from the Matrix by becoming aware of the artificial state of the world around him while breaking the world record of the 100m dash.
 We think.

 Giving ultimate powers over creation to Shinji Ikari?
 Smooth move, Rei...